 Phosphoric acid may slowly eat brass, so be careful about using it on brazed joints.
 Usually, the rust will be gone before there is any significant damage to the brazing.

 The object is to remove rust right down to bare metal.
 You should see only gray, no brown or orange rust.
-You may be left with rust pits, and if they are not too deep and not located where they compromise the strength of the frame, good enough.
+The frame may be left with rust pits.
+If they are not too deep and not located where they weaken the frame, good enough.
 They can be filled before painting.

-The phosphoric acid solution or electolyte can be washed off with clean water.
+The phosphoric acid solution or electrolyte can be washed off with clean water.
 Very little rusting will result if the frame is dried quickly.

 We're refinishing a steel frame here.
 But let's discuss carbon fiber and aluminum for a moment.